tezoatlipoca/hamnt/README.md

 2025-04-11T23:41:08 INFO  | File created: /home/tezoatlipoca/note_vault/todos.txt
 Adding 'This text should show up in /note_vault/todos.txt' to todo (/home/tezoatlipoca/note_vault/todos.txt)
 ```
-But what note file aliases are in use?
+How do we know what note file aliases are in use?
 ```bash
 (a/r/l/q) >>
 l
 foo -> /home/tezoatlipoca/.config/hamnt/notes/foo_notes.txt
 todo -> /home/tezoatlipoca/note_vault/todos.txt
 ```
-Just entering some search text shows me which of my alias'd files contain it:
+Entering some search text shows me which of my alias'd files contain it:
 ```bash
 (a/r/l/q) >>
 This text
 foo (/home/tezoatlipoca/.config/hamnt/notes/foo_notes.txt) == This text is added to foo_notes.txt
 todo (/home/tezoatlipoca/note_vault/todos.txt) == This text should show up in /note_vault/todos.txt
 ```
-When I quit, the list of all aliased note files and any configuration parameters are saved for next time.
+When we quit, the list of all aliased note files and any configuration parameters are saved for next time.
-I can also perform the same actions but as command line parameters:
+We can also perform the same actions but as command line parameters:
 ```bash
 ezoatlipoca@pickles17:~$ hamnt This text foo (/home/tezoatlipoca/.config/hamnt/notes/foo_notes.txt) == This text is added to foo_notes.txt